nismod/ukpopulation/README.md

 $ ./setup.py install
 ```

 (substituting the URL if a fork has been taken).
-The test data cache directory contains a file NOMIS_API_KEY which defines a dummy key for testing purposes only.
-The test suit can be run from the (project root dir) using:
+The test data cache directory contains a file `NOMIS_API_KEY` which defines a dummy key for testing purposes only.
+The test suite can be run from the (project root dir) using:

 ```bash
 $ ./setup.py test